Shōchū: Awamori

 Okinawa is the home of awamori (泡盛, awamori), which uses rice as its base ingredient.
-Prior to April 1983, it was labeled otsurui shōchū, but is now properly called "Authentic Awamori".
+Prior to April 1983, it was labeled otsurui shōchū, but is now properly called "Awamori".

-Awamori is made from Thai long-grained indica crushed rice, not the usual short-grained japonica of standard shōchū.
-The fermentation process employs black koji mold indigenous to Okinawa rather than the standard white variety, and secondary fermentation is not performed.
+Awamori is usually made from Thai long-grained indica rice, not the short-grained japonica of standard shōchū.
+The fermentation process employs black koji mold indigenous to Okinawa, and secondary fermentation is not performed.